 These include putting the milk in first and not using too much at a time so the biscuits don’t get time to soak for too long.
 There’s also a technique involving breaking the biscuits up and dunking them in the milk biscuit style rather than submerging them!
 Hot milk might soften them faster than cold.

-The only real way to do it – and not end up having to force down dry biscuits – is to top them with yogurt rather than milk.
+The only real way to do it – and not end up having to force down dry biscuits – is to top them with yoghurt rather than milk.

 Why Does Weetabix Make Me Bloat?

-There’s a few reasons.
-While generally the wholegrain fibre in Weetabix is going to help regulate your digestive system, some people do find that high-fibre diets can irritate the bowel.
+There are a few reasons.
+While generally, the wholegrain fibre in Weetabix is going to help regulate your digestive system, some people do find that high-fibre diets can irritate the bowel.

 Chewing.
-Most people don’t chew food enough, which means your digestive system has to spend longer breaking the food down into the right size particles to extract the nutrients from it – and that delay increases production of gas.
-This is less likely with Weetabix that some other high fibre cereals due to the soggy issue discussed above, but, if you’re eating dry Weetabix, or nomming it down superfast, try slowing down and chewing.
+Most people don’t chew food enough, which means your digestive system has to spend longer breaking the food down into the right size particles to extract the nutrients from it – and that delay increases the production of gas.
+This is less likely with Weetabix than some other high-fibre cereals due to the soggy issue discussed above, but, if you’re eating dry Weetabix, or nomming it down superfast, try slowing down and chewing.

 As the name might suggest Weetabix contains wheat and some people do find this causes bloating.
 However, reacting to wheat does not mean that you’re intolerant to gluten and must give up everything containing it – that might not be the case.

 You could be reacting to sugars found in wheat called FODMAPs and if so, giving up gluten is a step too far.
 The best thing to do is keep a food diary of your symptoms, try and work out when things flare up and then work with a dietitian or nutritionist to determine exactly what’s triggering your problems -and how to replace that in your diet.

 To see more about writing a food symptom diary, have a look at our post on what you should include and how you should interpret it.